jsantoos/serverless-aws/README.md

 ## Prerequisite
 AWS account

 Node.js

-AWS CLI and configure it
+AWS CLI and configure it (creating an IAM user and getting the keys)

 ## Setup